But SaaS SEO often has challenges and opportunities that you won’t find elsewhere.

 Now that we’ve looked at the high-level picture of a website’s organic performance, it’s time to be more granular.
 In the end, you plan your content piece by piece, so knowing what pieces of content drive the most organic traffic to your competitors is invaluable.

-To get this data, simply open the Top pages report in Ahrefs’ Site Explorer:
+To get this data, simply jump over to the Top pages as yet another Site Explorer report:

 Go through this report for every competitor and write down content ideas worth covering on your website as well.

-However, keep in mind that oftentimes, pages that generate the most traffic don’t convert well because they cover top-of-the-funnel problems.
+However, keep in mind that pages that generate the most traffic don’t necessarily drive a lot of conversions.
+A lot of them cover top-of-the-funnel topics that have huge search demand.
 Make sure those content ideas are relevant to your target audience.

 Types of content that attract the most links